A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Mirror Descent and Relative Smoothness

-where $f:\mathbb{V}\rightarrow\bar{\mathbb{R}}$ is a differentiable convex function and $\mathcal{C}\subseteq\mathbb{V}$ is a convex subset of the domain of $f$.
-There are many optimization algorithms available to solve convex optimization problems of this form.
-However, there are a number of factors one should consider in selecting one for problems in quantum information theory.
-First, the dimension of problems in quantum information theory scale exponentially with the number of qubits.
-Therefore, first-order methods, which take steps that are computationally inexpensive, are preferred over second-order methods when low- to medium-accuracy solutions are required.

-A na\"ive approach would therefore be to employ projected gradient descent to solve these problems, which alternates between taking a gradient descent step and performing a Euclidean projection onto the feasible set.
-However, projected gradient descent typically produces iterates on the boundary of the domain, where gradients of information measures are not well-defined, as identified in~\cite{winick2018reliable,knee2018quantum,you2022minimizing}.
-Moreover, gradient descent methods inherently impose a Euclidean structure on a problem by measuring distances between points using the Euclidean norm.
-However, probability distributions and density matrices are more naturally compared using relative entropy.
-A natural question is therefore whether modifying gradient descent to use these specialized divergences will result in an algorithm with faster convergence.

-Mirror descent resolves these issues by replacing the Euclidean norm with a Bregman divergence, which adapts it to geometries more suitable for given objectives $f$ and sets $\mathcal{C}$.
-The Bregman divergence is defined using a special class of kernel functions, which we introduce below. \begin{defn}[{Legendre function~\cite[Definition 2.1]{teboulle2018simplified}}] A function $\varphi: \mathbb{V}\rightarrow\bar{\mathbb{R}}$ is Legendre if it is proper, lower semicontinuous, strictly convex, and essentially smooth. \end{defn} See e.g.,~\cite{rockafellar1970convex} for precise definitions of these terms.
+Throughout this paper, unless otherwise stated, we assume that the domain of $f$ has non-empty interior, and that $f$ is differentiable on the interior of its domain.
+Many problems in quantum information theory can be cast in the form~\eqref{eqn:constr-min}, where the decision variable is a density matrix.
+As such, the dimensions of these problems typically scale exponentially with the number of qubits, making it desirable to solve these problems using first-order methods.
+However, gradient descent methods inherently impose a Euclidean structure on a problem by measuring distances between points using the Euclidean norm, whereas probability distributions and density matrices are more naturally compared using quantities such as relative entropies.
+Mirror descent resolves these issues by replacing the Euclidean norm that appears in gradient descent with a Bregman divergence, which adapts it to geometries more suitable for given objectives $f$ and sets $\mathcal{C}$.
+The Bregman divergence is defined using a special class of kernel functions, which we introduce below. \begin{defn}[{Legendre function~\cite[Definition 2.1]{teboulle2018simplified}}] A function $\varphi: \mathbb{V}\rightarrow\bar{\mathbb{R}}$ is Legendre if it is proper, lower semicontinuous, strictly convex, and essentially smooth. \end{defn} Note that essential smoothness of Legendre functions implies that their domains have non-empty interior, and that they are differentiable on the interior of their domains.
+See, e.g.,~\cite{rockafellar1970convex} for precise definitions of these terms.
 Using these Legendre functions, we define the Bregman divergence as follows. \begin{defn}[{Bregman divergence~\cite{bregman1967relaxation}}] Consider a Legendre function $\varphi: \mathbb{V}\rightarrow\bar{\mathbb{R}}$.
-The Bregman divergence $D_\varphi\divx{\wc}{\wc} : \domain\varphi\times\relinterior\domain\varphi\rightarrow\mathbb{R}$ associated with the kernel function $\varphi$ is
+The Bregman divergence $D_\varphi\divx{\wc}{\wc} : \domain\varphi\times\interior\domain\varphi\rightarrow\mathbb{R}$ associated with the kernel function $\varphi$ is